wavemotion-dave/SugarDS/readme.md

 Features :
 -----------------------
-* Emulates CPC 464 (64K) and CPC 6128 (128K) with an expanded 512K of RAM available.
+* Emulates CPC 464 (64K) and CPC 6128 (128K) with 512K of extended RAM available.
-* Loads .SNA and .DSK files up to 1024K total length (single and double sided)
+* Loads .SNA and .DSK files up to 1024K total length (single and double sided).
-* Plus2CPC Cartridge Support to load .CPR files up to 512K
+* Plus2CPC Cartridge Support to load .CPR files up to 512K.
-* Dandanator Cartridge Support - banking only (no EEPROM writes) - rename files to .dan to load.
+* Partial Dandanator Cartridge Support - Enough for Sword of Ianna and Los Amores de Brunilda.
+Rename files to .dan to load.
-* Emulates CRTC Type 3 roughly - with provisions to handle split screen, rupture, smooth vertical scroll and a reasonable facsimile of smooth horizontal scroll
+* Emulates CRTC Type 3 roughly - with provisions to handle split screen, rupture, smooth vertical scroll and a reasonable facsimile of smooth horizontal scroll.
-* Full button mapping - supporting all 3 possible joystick buttons of the Amstrad as well as mapping buttons to keyboard keys
+* Full button mapping - supporting all 3 possible joystick buttons of the Amstrad as well as mapping buttons to keyboard keys.
+* Full touch-screen Amstrad keyboard styled after the colorful CPC 464.
-* Save / Load state so you can pick up where you left off
+* Save / Load state so you can pick up where you left off.

 Copyright :
 -----------------------